Canadian Brazilians

 A Canadian Brazilian (Canado-brasileiros) is a Brazilian person who is fully, partially or predominantly of Canadian descent, or a Canadian-born immigrant in Brazil.
 Many Canadians also travel to Brazil for work.
 From 1925 to 1968, over 11,631 Canadians had settled in Brazil.

 Canada has always had a significant relationship with Brazil since the 1800s.
 The countries have had extensive interactions in the financing of infrastructure projects, particularly utilities.
 Brazil is the largest recipient of Canadian investment in South America and until 1974 was the venue for the largest single Canadian foreign investment.
 In 1991, Canadian investment in Brazil totalled around CANS 2 billion.

 One of the more interesting aspects of Canadian–Brazilian relations is the quiet nature of the relationship, and a lack of interest in this relationship on the part of scholars in particular and Canadians in general.

-To a Canadian, Brazil has meant coffee and Carnival, while to a Brazilian 'Canada is sometimes seen as a remote northern country, a pale reflection of the United States'.
+As well as Canadian engineer Arthur Cameron MacDonald (1863–1940), born in Pictou, in the province of Nova Scotia.
+He was 65 years old and had much experience when he designed and built the railroad between Cambará and the Apucarana mountain range, in Paraná.